 In a bid to highlight our water use and waste, photographer Peter Holmes has created a series of memorable portraits of water use in different countries.
 “Statistics about water consumption are difficult to comprehend and are un-relatable to everyday life – this project attempts to make water consumption visible in a meaningful way.”
 Well, that’s […]

-Trash Theatre is a free theatre performance about trash – it’s taking place across Lebanon’s coast I think it’s safe to say that ‘10453: A Story About Life in 1 km2 of Trash’ is unlike any theatre production you have ever heard of.
-Firstly, it’s free and takes place outdoors in various locations across the Lebanese […]
+Trash Theatre is a free theatre performance about trash – it’s taking place across Lebanon’s coast Lebanon is drowning in trash.
+Now artists are making theatre out of the mess.
+I think it’s safe to say that ‘10453: A Story About Life in 1 km2 of Trash’ is unlike any theatre production you have ever heard […]

 We’ve never been able to shake the vision of an apocalyptic Dubai – a seemingly inevitable time when the scores of largely unoccupied skyscrapers inching towards the Gulf will be evacuated and swallowed up by the surrounding desert.
 And now renowned British photographer Richard Allenby Pratt has created a series of images called Abandoned that […]

 Israeli Opera Festival 2012 will feature five performances of the classic opera, Carmen, June 7 to 11 at Masada.
 According to the Israeli Opera’s Artistic Director, Michael Ajzenstadt, 50,000 people from across Israel and all over the world are coming to experience opera at the lowest point on earth, beneath the mountain of Masada and […]